 - Actively participate and provide comments, feedback and suggestions on academic issues (especially related to the ABET accreditation criteria).

 - Assist in the ABET self-study and evaluation of the department’s activities.

-- Serve as an advisor and consultant to the ME Department in matters related to the department’s present strengths, weaknesses, and long-term goals and potential.
+- Serve as an advisor and consultant to the department in matters related to present strengths, weaknesses, and long-term goals and potential.

-- Provide strategic consultation, professional networking, information exchange, and resource development to assist the ME Department achieve its goals.
+- Provide strategic consultation, professional networking, information exchange, and resource development to assist the department achieve its goals.

-Gerald A. Ephault, MBA, RTTP; currently is the Executive In Residence of the Allan P. Kirby Center for Free Enterprise and Entrepreneurship and Adjunct Professor at Wilkes University.
-He has relevant experience in the manufacturing, technology development and transfer, economic development and educational sectors spanning more than 50 years.
+Gerald A. Ephault, MBA, RTTP, has relevant experience in the manufacturing, technology development and transfer, economic development and educational sectors spanning more than 50 years.
 He served as Regional Manager of the Ben Franklin Technology Partners of Northeastern Pennsylvania, Lehigh University, for 24 years during which he managed $88 million of project activity.
 Activity at Wilkes University included 42 project activities and $4.5MM in project funding with Faculty and Students.
 He also served as Chairman of the Advisor Board to the Engineering & Physics Department for 12 years.
 His undergraduate degrees are from the University of Scranton, and MBA from Marywood University.
 He is a Registered Technology Transfer Professional (RTTP) with the Alliance of Technology Transfer Professionals.
 He is a member of the Association of Technology Managers (AUTM).

 Administered a portfolio of private sector-academic technology advancement and implementations within 300 projects representing $18,817,626 in BFTP/NEP funds and $109,028,192 in total project investments.